Skip to main content

 Self-Help & Coping

-Finding a Quality Physician
+Finding a Fibromyalgia Physician

 There are no hard-and-fast rules on finding a physician who will work with you to help get your fibromyalgia symptoms under control.
 When asking a variety of experts for their suggestions on this topic, they all made one point: patients should first consider what they want from the doctor before stepping into the office.